Which Of The Following Protocols Syncs Messages Across Multiple Devices

 Use‑case Recommended Protocol(s) Why it fits

 Traditional email (desktop & mobile) IMAP (with optional SMTP for sending) Stores messages on the server, supports folder hierarchy, flag syncing, and works with any standard mail client.
-Here's the thing —
+And

 Instant messaging & presence XMPP (or Matrix for federated environments) Extensible, supports presence, multi‑resource handling, and can be customized with XEPs (XMPP Extension Protocols).
-So naturally,
+That's why

 IoT telemetry & command & control MQTT (or CoAP for constrained networks) Lightweight, publish/subscribe model, minimal overhead—ideal for low‑power devices.